Image Source: MarketingLand

 2. Once you have proof of concept, begin encouraging signup with new customers.
 The sooner you can get them engaged in the service, the sooner you can begin expanding the ROI on your efforts.

 3. Invest in good copy.
 If you really want to get the most bang for your SMS marketing buck, make sure your texts are expertly crafted and engaging.
 This makes it way more likely that your customers will read, respond, and engage.
-And if you need help wording the perfect SMS campaign, crowdSPRING can help.

 Design Done Better